-G.247 write_verilog - write design to Verilog file
+G.251 write_verilog - write design to Verilog file

-write_verilog [options] [filename] Write the current design to a Verilog file. -sv with this option, SystemVerilog constructs like always comb are used -norename without this option all internal object names (the ones with a dollar instead of a backslash prefix) are changed to short names in the format '<number>'. -renameprefix <prefix> insert this prefix in front of auto-generated instance names -noattr with this option no attributes are included in the output -attr2comment with this option attributes are included as comments in the output -noexpr without this option all internal cells are converted to Verilog expressions. -noparallelcase With this option no parallel_case attributes are used.
-Instead, a case statement that assigns don't-care values for priority dependent inputs is generated. -siminit add initial statements with hierarchical refs to initialize FFs when in -noexpr mode. -nodec 32-bit constant values are by default dumped as decimal numbers, not bit pattern.
-This option deactivates this feature and instead will write out all constants in binary. -decimal dump 32-bit constants in decimal and without size and radix -nohex constant values that are compatible with hex output are usually dumped as hex values.
-This option deactivates this feature and instead will write out all constants in binary. -nostr Parameters and attributes that are specified as strings in the original input will be output as strings by this back-end.
-This deactivates this feature and instead will write string constants as binary numbers.
+'''

+write_verilog [options] [filename]

+Write the current design to a Verilog file.

+-sv

+with this option, SystemVerilog constructs like always_comb are used

+-norename

+without this option all internal object names (the ones with a dollar

+instead of a backslash prefix) are changed to short names in the

+format ' <number> '.

+-renameprefix <prefix>

+insert this prefix in front of auto-generated instance names

+-noattr

+with this option no attributes are included in the output

+-attr2comment

+with this option attributes are included as comments in the output

+-noexpr

+without this option all internal cells are converted to Verilog

+expressions.

+-noparallelcase

+With this option no parallel_case attributes are used.
+Instead, a case

+statement that assigns don't-care values for priority dependent inputs

+is generated.

+-siminit

+'''

+add initial statements with hierarchical refs to initialize FFs when in -noexpr mode.

+-nodec

+32-bit constant values are by default dumped as decimal numbers, not bit pattern.
+This option deactivates this feature and instead will write out all constants in binary.